Livestock

-You pay a duty when selling a range of livestock such as cattle, sheep, goats or pigs.
+You pay duty when you sell certain livestock such as cattle, sheep, goats or pigs.

 What is livestock duty?